 - Stay at home and limit contact with other people as much as you can.

 - Avoid crowds and anyone who looks sick.
-Wear a face mask if you have to be in a public place where you can’t stay at least 6 feet away from others.
+Wear a face mask if you are indoors in public in communities with substantial or high transmission.

 - Wash your hands often with soap and warm water.